 Are you at a loss as to how you can help your dog when he turns into a demon?

 You need a Dog Behaviourist!

-As a dog behaviourist with twenty-five years’ experience I can change the relationship you have with your dog in three focused and intense one to one sessions with you and your dog.
+As a dog behaviourist with twenty-five years’ experience I can change the relationship you have with your dog in two focused and intense one to one sessions with you and your dog.
 These start in your home and gradually move outside so we deal with real life issues that affect both you and your dog such as separation anxiety.

 The sessions are real time: I come to your house initially and we set a goal.
 For example, you want to be able to walk your dog stress free in public places, or you want to stop your dog from launching itself at the window trying to bite the postman.
 Perhaps separation anxiety is the issue.
 Once a goal is set, we work towards this in small steps, carefully managed, very controlled and relaxed, not forgetting that this should be fun in order to complete the goal successfully on the final session.
 Each session will gradually become more focused and intense, and the key to these sessions are to keep them as close as possible to each other so your dog remembers what we did the day before.
 Sessions last as long as the dog can absorb the information and we always finish each session on a positive note.
 However it is not unusual for your dog to fall asleep on the first session!!

 By the end of the second session you will see a substantial improvement in your dog’s behaviour and you will have a better relationship with your dog.
 No more crossing the road when you see another dog coming or the mid night walks to ensure you and your dog do not meet other mid night dog walkers all with the same issues – dogs reacting against other dogs!
 With the knowledge you now have you and your dog will have stress free and much more relaxing dog walks.